quriv/walknow/index.md

 Simply walk!
 When you reach your daily step goal, you'll automatically earn rewards that can be used within the app or transferred to other users.

 ### What is the rewards wheel?
-The rewards wheel allows you to spin and earn random extra rewards such as coins, bonuses, or special prizes.
+The rewards wheel allows you to spin and earn random extra rewards such as bonus steps or points.

-### How do I transfer money to other users?
+### How do I withdraw money?
-Navigate to the transfer section in the app, enter the recipient's details, and confirm the amount you wish to send.
+Navigate to the withdraw section in the app, enter your payment details, and confirm the amount you wish to withdraw.

 ### How to Report a Bug?
-Please email us at support@quriv with:
+Please email us at support@quriv.com with:
 - Device model and OS version
 - Description of the issue
 - Steps to reproduce the problem